The Wellness Center is comprised of four departments, Counseling Services & Alcohol & Drug Education, Disability Services (LAP), and Health Services.

 The Alcohol and Drug Education program provides confidential counseling, assessment and referral services for students who are concerned about their substance use/abuse or are addicted to alcohol and/or drugs.

-A team of professionals in the Learning Access Program is available to assist Stockton students and faculty so that individuals with physical, learning and/or psychological disabilities can participate fully in the life of the College community.
+A team of professionals in the Learning Access Program is available to assist Stockton students, faculty, and staff so that individuals with physical, learning and/or psychological disabilities can participate fully in the life of the University community.

 Services provided through this office (and through referral to other offices) include: